 Even if you’re preparing for the IAS exam from the comfort of your home, you should drill this fact in your mind that your preparation can never be complete unless and until you test your preparation.
 This is all the more important if you are starting your IAS preparation from your home without any coaching.
 But why test at all?
 Simply because unless you attempt mock tests on IAS pattern you will not know whether your preparation is on the right track or not.
 You will not be able to identify your weak and strong areas and work on those weak areas.
 You will not learn proper time management skills and skills to tackle negative marking.
 Hence the need to attempt mock tests for IAS exam.

-If you have any query on how to start IAS preparation from home or outside it, you can ask in the comments below.
+If you have any queries on how to start IAS preparation from home or outside it, you can ask in the comments below.
 I will be happy to answer them.

 Also Read: Complete IAS Preparation Resources